• Home

 Ingredients And Notes

-• Cauliflower – Though at its peak in the fall, cauliflower is available, and delicious, all year round.
-Look for a medium, compact head that weighs about 2 pounds.
+• Cauliflower – We will be using a whole cauliflower head for this recipe.
+Though at its peak in the fall, cauliflower is available, and delicious, all year round.
+The size of your cauliflower will not matter too much but I typically look for a medium, compact whole head of cauliflower that weighs about 2 pounds.

 • Extra-virgin olive oil – For coating the cauliflower before and after it roasts.